Gold slips for third session, Fed policy meeting in focus

 Buying had been brisk in recent weeks in anticipation of the new year as gold is believed to bring good fortune and often gifted.

-Premiums for 99.99 percent purity gold on the Shanghai Gold Exchange fell to about $5.50 an ounce on Wednesday from $7 in the previous session.
+Premiums for 99.99 percent purity gold on the Shanghai Gold Exchange fell to $6 an ounce on Wednesday from $7 in the previous session.
 They were as high as $20 in early January.

-Trading volumes on the exchange on Wednesday were a little over 8 tonnes - the lowest since December 31.
+Tuesday's trading volumes on the exchange were the lowest in over a week.

 (Reporting by A. Ananthalakshmi; Editing by Eric Meijer and Miral Fahmy)